MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-visual-studio-2015-update-3-to-be-installed.md

 When you try to install Visual Studio 2015 security updates, you receive the error message:

-> "This update requires Visual Studio 2015 Update 3 to be installed."
+> This update requires Visual Studio 2015 Update 3 to be installed.

 > [!NOTE]
 > To determine whether Visual Studio 2015 Update 3 (KB3022398) is installed, check the Installed Updates list in Control Panel.